A

 Links:

-Loitering with Intent: Muriel Spark: Other books by Muriel Spark under review: Other books of interest under review:
+Loitering with Intent: Reviews: Muriel Spark: Other books by Muriel Spark under review: Other books of interest under review:

 • See Index of Contemporary British fiction at the complete review